 Connect one to your keys, camera, laptop, phone, wallet, passport — whatever you can.

 Using an app on your phone, you can track down the location of all your belongings.

-If you lose your phone, by pressing the button on your Tile Mate, it will automatically make your phone ring out loud so you can find it if nearby.
+If you lose your phone, pressing the button on your Tile Mate will automatically make your phone ring out loud so you can find it if nearby.

 6. Anti-Skimming Passport Wallet

-Everyone generally keeps their passport in a safe case, but how safe is yours?
+Everyone generally keeps their passport in a safe case, but how secure is yours?

-There are tactics which scammers use out on the streets which make it as easy as bumping into you to rip off all your passport and credit card information.
+There are tactics that scammers use out on the streets, which make it as easy as bumping into you to rip off all your passport and credit card information.

-Your passport and credit cards don’t even need to be in plain sight.
+Your passport and credit cards don't need to be in plain sight.
 Scary, right?

-Well, you can protect your information from this type of scams with this waterproof Passport Wallet Holder.
+You can protect your information from this type of scam with this waterproof Passport Wallet Holder.

 You never know when it might come in handy.